-In January 2017, I hosted a seminar in Singapore on international business expansion.
+In January 2018, I hosted a seminar in Singapore on international business expansion.
 There was one attendee who was so stressed out.
 Why?
 Because, as a US citizen who is the owner of overseas businesses, he realized that Tax Reform in the US made things more difficult than before!

 exposed business owners reside outside of the US.
 So let’s cut to the chase, The Tax Cuts and

 (i) You must pay a 15.5% tax on part of your foreign retained earnings.
 This tax can be spread over 8 years.

 (ii) Going forward, the ability of expats to retain profits in a foreign corporation is virtually eliminated.
 We must now pay US tax on our profits in excess of the Foreign Earned Income Exclusion.
 Holding shares through Non US citizen spouses is a weak strategy.
 A business owner can earn $104,100 tax-free, or a husband and wife both working in the business can take out a combined $208,200 in 2018 free of Federal income tax.

 On top of this, US tax breaks for “pass-through entities,”

 such as domestic LLCs and S-Corporations are not available to expats.

 Many are saying that the most practical step is to form a US

 C-corporation and start over with a new offshore corporation.
 Pay the repatriation tax on previous years in

 your old corporation and start fresh with a structure designed for 2018.
 But expat entrepreneurs need to watch out for